NiklasRosenstein/discord-gmusic-bot/README.md

 ## discord-gmusic-bot (WIP)

-A Discord bot that plays music via Google Play Music or from Youtube.
+A Discord bot that plays music via Google Play Music or Youtube.

 __To do__

-* Implement playlist/queue, searching for a title, etc.
-* Ability to configure a special channel, where you don't need to address the bot specifically with a prefix
 * Stream audio from GMusic instead of caching files into the `song_cache/` directory?

-  Streaming the HTTPResponse into `create_ffmpeg_player()` (using a `os.pipe()`) gives an ffmpeg warning `[mp3 @ 0000000000d62340] invalid concatenated file detected - using bitrate for duration`, probably because the file size can not be determined.
+    > Streaming the HTTPResponse into `create_ffmpeg_player()` (using a `os.pipe()`)
+    > gives an ffmpeg warning, probably because the file size can not be determined.
+    >
+    >     [mp3 @ 0000000000d62340] invalid concatenated file detected - using bitrate for duration

 ### Usage